American

 In

-2005, Linda and John visit the sites of three such distillers.
+2005, Linda and John visited the sites of three such distillers.
 One is

 Payton Fireman, a young lawyer and entrepreneur in Morgantown, West